cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadNpm"></a>
 # **packagesUploadNpm**
-> ModelPackage packagesUploadNpm(owner, repo, data)
+> AlpinePackageUpload packagesUploadNpm(owner, repo, data)

 Create a new npm package